helm/charts/stable/grafana/README.md

 ## Sidecar for dashboards

 If the parameter `sidecar.dashboards.enabled` is set, a sidecar container is deployed in the grafana pod.
 This container watches all configmaps (or secrets) in the cluster and filters out the ones with a label as defined in `sidecar.dashboards.label`.
 The files defined in those configmaps are written to a folder and accessed by grafana.
 Changes to the configmaps are monitored and the imported dashboards are deleted/updated.

-A recommendation is to use one configmap per dashboard, as an reduction of multiple dashboards inside one configmap is currently not properly mirrored in grafana.
+A recommendation is to use one configmap per dashboard, as a reduction of multiple dashboards inside one configmap is currently not properly mirrored in grafana.

 Example dashboard config:
 ```
 apiVersion: v1